viperproject/prusti-dev/docs/user-guide/src/tour/pop.md

 {{#rustdoc_include tour-src/src/pop/final_code.rs:pop_result_correct}}
 ```

-For `try_pop`, condition only holds if the list was not empty before the call.
+For `try_pop`, the condition only holds if the list was *not* empty before the call.
 In addition, the `result` is an `Option::Some`, so we will have to include this in our postcondition:

 ```rust,noplaypen
 {{#rustdoc_include tour-src/src/pop/final_code.rs:try_pop_result_correct}}